lmalvins/base-ui-api-taf/README.md

 ## Test File Structure
 The test structure is set up using `search-spec.ts` file to describe the main functionalities to be tested.
-- A main `test.describe` With a high level test description.
+- A main `test.describe` with a high level test description.
 - A `test.beforeEach` to handle common prerequisites such as **cookie acceptance** and **notification handling**.
-- A `test` for the specific plan to check with its respectives `test.step`.
+- A `test` for the specific plan to check with its respective `test.step`.
     - A step to **Search for a Specific Country**.
     - A step to **Navigate to the First eSIM Plan**.
     - A final step to **Verify Plan Details** according to the requirements in the provided document.

 ## Parallel executions
 The test automation framework is configured to run in full parallelization in the `playwright.config.js` file, so the tests needed to be designed also taking that into consideration.
-For the UI part it is enough avoiding common variables at a higher test.describe level, encapsulating the requiered objects on each test definition.
+For the UI part it is enough avoiding common variables at a higher test.describe level, encapsulating the required objects on each test definition.

 ## Assertion Strategy
 Given the multiple elements to validate, a **soft assertion strategy** is used to validate them without stopping the execution on the first failure.

+Elements to verify accuracy, according to the document:
+- Title: Moshi Moshi
+- Coverage: Japan
+- Data: 1 GB
+- Validity: 7 days
+- Price: $4.50

+I decided to trim spaces to assert only the specific value.

 ## Locator Strategy
 1. **Primary Approach**: I used Playwright's built-in locator methods `getByTestId`, leveraging the presence of `data-testid` attributes in almost all the elements.